abhijitmanatkar/le-shell/README.md

 - If it is executed in the background, the shell does not wait for the termination of the child process and continues with the main loop.
 - A signal handler is set up to handle the `SIGCHLD` signal emitted by a child process running in the background.
 When this signal is received, the parent process prints termination details of the process.

+### History
+- History is stored in program memory as an array of fixed size and in the file  `history.txt` in the directory of execution.
+- History is loaded from the file at the start of the shell.
+- The file is not updated after every command.
+Instead, the array in program memory is updated with every command.
+Changes are written to the file only when the shell exits.
+- Two pointers are used to keep track of the start and end positions in the array.
+- Old commands are overwritten when the maximum limit of 20 is reached.

 ## File wise breakdown
  - `main.c` contains the main shell loop for reading, parsing and executiong commands.
  - `headers.h` contains common header files and definitions of some important constants.
  - `prompt.c` contains the function for printing the shell prompt.
  - `formatpath.c` contains functions to convert paths from relative to absolute and from absolute to relative.
  - `exexute.c` has funtions for executing system commands in either freground or background.
+ - `history.c` contains functions for displaying the history, adding a command to history and for loading and storing history in a local file.
  - `cd.c` contains the definition of the `cd` command.
  - `ls.c` contains the definition of the `ls` command.
  - `pwd.c` contains the definition of the `pwd` command.
  - `echo.c` contains the definition of the `echo` command.
  - `pinfo.c` contains the definition of the `pinfo` command.
  - `makefile` contains compilation instructions.

-*A header file is associated with each C file.*
+ - `history.txt` stores the history of commands entered.

 ## Some assumptions
-- Reasonable assumptions are made about the maximum size of various parameters like:
+Reasonable assumptions are made about the maximum size of various parameters like:
 - Number of commands
 - Number of arguments per command
 - Length of a file path
 - Number of files in a directory